-Dr. Arman Shehabi is a Research Scientist in the Energy Analysis and Environmental Impacts Division of the Environmental Energy Technologies Division at LBNL.
+Dr. Arman Shehabi is a Research Scientist in the Energy Analysis and Environmental Impacts Division of the Energy Technologies Area at LBNL.
 He has over 10 years’ experience measuring and modeling the energy and air quality implications of building design, with extensive research focused on the information and communication technology (ICT).

 Dr. Shehabi’s research areas at LBNL focus on life-cycle assessments (LCA) of next-generation clean-energy technologies.
 His current work incorporates elements of systems modeling, scenario development, and data synthesis to quantify the potential energy, economic, and air pollutant impacts associated with the large-scale adoption of emerging energy efficient technologies for buildings and consumer electronics